18F/methods/_methods/visual-preference-testing.md

 ---
 layout: card
 title: Visual preference testing
+description: A method that allows potential users to review and provide feedback on a solution’s ultimate visual direction.
 category: Validate
 what: A method that allows potential users to review and provide feedback on a solution’s ultimate visual direction.
 why: To align the established branding guidelines and attributes of a solution with the way end users view the overall brand and emotional feel.